 With its rolling hills, picturesque villages, and stunning coastline, it’s no wonder that Italy is one of the most popular tourist destinations in the world.
-If you’re looking to add a little Italian flair to your travels in 2023, be sure to add these 15 destinations to your list.
+From Cinque Terre to Sardinia, add a little Italian flair to your travels in 2023.
+Be sure to add these 15 destinations to your list.

 Of course, no trip to Italy would be complete without a visit to Rome, the country’s vibrant capital city.
 From the Colosseum and the Vatican to world-class museums and delicious food, Rome has something for everyone.